HeshTECH/Python_project1/README.md

 # Python_project1
 Hello
-You will find here Python MBI Calculator with the solution.
+You will find here Python BMI Calculator with the solution.
 Simple but effective way to learn for beginners.